supitscaro/InterviewPrepWork/LanguagesInfo/Python/builtins.md

 string = "This is a test"
 print(any(string))

-# returns False because 0 is falsy
+# returns True because a string of 0 is true
 string2 = "0"
 print(any(string2))